CycloneDX/cyclonedx-python/.github/ISSUE_TEMPLATE/2-bug_report.md

 If applicable, add screenshots or past the output to help explain your problem.

-## Participation

-- [ ] I am willing to provide a pubfix
-- [ ] I will wait until somebody else fixes it
 ## Environment

 - _cyclonedx-py_ version: <!-- e.g. `v3.2.0`. get via `cyclonedx-py --version` -->